Richard of Chichester: Current patronage, festivals and dedication

-Richard is the patron saint of the county of Sussex in England.
-Since 2007, his translated saint's day, 16 June, has been celebrated as Sussex Day.
+Richard of Chichester is celebrated in the Church of England and most provinces of the Anglican Communion on June 16 each year.
+As the patron saint of the county of Sussex in England, his translated saint's day, 16 June, is also celebrated more broadly by the county as Sussex Day.

-Richard is honoured with a feast day on the liturgical calendar of the Episcopal Church (USA) on 3 April, which is also the date for his commemoration in the new Roman Martyrology of 2004 for the Roman Catholic Church.
+Richard is honoured with a feast day on the liturgical calendar of the Episcopal Church (USA) on 3 April, which is also his feast day in the Roman Catholic Church pursuant to the new Roman Martyrology of 2004.

 The Anglican parish church of Peel Hall, Wythenshawe was built in 1969 and dedicated to St Richard of Chichester; the construction incorporated stones from a number of different cathedrals, including Chichester Cathedral.